Marwan-Ru/RandomKeyboardSounds/README.md

 # Musickeyboard🎵🎹

+Stolen from https://github.com/heartlog/MusicKeyboard.
+Just to modify it freely and add sounds to the repo with friends.

 **MusicKeyboard** is a Python program that allows you to play random sound files when you press and release keys on your keyboard.
 The program uses the pynput.keyboard library to listen for key events and the winsound library to play the sound files.

 ## Installation 💻